GitHub Version Control

 Prerequisites

-• Step 4: Configure a user
+• Task 4: Configure a user on your Instance

 The next sections discuss each step in detail.

-Step 1: Retrieve your pOS CLI token
+Task 1: Retrieve your Insites CLI token

-Step 2: Generate or retrieve the SSH keys for your Git repository
+Task 2: Generate or retrieve the SSH keys for your Git repository

 This section describes how you can generate or retrieve the SSH keys of your Git repository.
+It includes the following topics:

 Generating SSH keys